erashish41/employee-management-system/ems/source.md

      the application's state.

 2. EmloyeeDashboard.jsx:
-- Header.jsx is used to make header of website
+- Header.jsx is added and used to make header of website.
-- TaskItemList.jsx is used to make content of Employee with TaskItemList.jsx
+- TaskItemList.jsx is added and used to make content of Employee with TaskItemList.jsx.
-- TaskList.jsx is used to make
+- TaskList.jsx is added and used to make tasks.

 -#tasklist::-webkit-scrollbar{
     display:none